 Using the distances shown above you should mark this on the ground.
 Once the marking has been done, the next stage is digging out for the post.
 This can either be done by hand with a spade or you can rent a post-hole digger.

-The depth that I recommend is no deeper than 24 inches in the ground.
+When you install a mailbox the depth that I recommend is no deeper than 24 inches in the ground.
 This will ensure the perfect height and depth for your mailbox.

 Inserting the mailbox post in concrete in the ground